rahulyhg/SatanCMS/README.md

 #SatanCMS

 A blogging CMS I'm making because I dislike Wordpress and love satan.
 Markdown is the text editor.
+This CMS will implement a lot of the features Wordpress has, but it will be a lot easier for developers to make their own add-ons.

 Documentation / Install directions will come soon after I finish a good working copy of SatanCMS.